-Unsure whether to buy the new GoPro Hero 8 Black or the other big new name in the action camera arena for 2019, the DJI Osmo Action?
-In a nutshell, it boils down to why you're buying an action cam (so the main activity you'll be using it for), for reasons we'll go into below.
+If you're confused about whether to buy the GoPro Hero 8 Black or the other big name in the action camera arena this year, the DJI Osmo Action, you're not alone.
+On the surface it can seem a little confusing, so it really boils down to why you're buying an action cam (so the main activity you'll be using it for) and your budget.

-But now, with the arrival of the Hero 8 Black, surely GoPro’s latest top specced action camera will be crammed with enough cutting-edge innovation to out-gun DJI’s offering?
-Well, read on and you’ll soon find out!
+So is GoPro’s latest top specced action camera crammed with enough cutting-edge innovation to out-gun DJI’s plucky debut offering?
+Well, read on and you’ll find out!

 Before doing that, a word on availability...

-As it was released earlier this summer, the DJI Osmo Action is available to buy now from all major retailers.
+Following its October launch, the GoPro Hero 8 Black is now available at major retail partners around the world.
+As it was released earlier this summer, the DJI Osmo Action is also available to buy now from all major retailers.

 GOPRO HERO 8 BLACK VS DJI OSMO ACTION: SPEC